 My office has been inundated, and what we are seeing are more and more people having to ask for help, many for the very first time.
 I see the impact on their mental health and on their families.
-Just a few weeks ago I was contacted by Kelly, who said that her car had broken down and she could not afford to fix it as rent and food had to take a priority, and Jen, who said, 'My electricity is due and I can't afford to pay it and I am embarrassed to admit that I need assistance.'
+Just a few weeks ago I was contacted by Kelly, who said:

+My car broke down and I can't afford to fix it, rent and food take priority.